xmos/lib_audio_dsp/doc/01_tool_user_guide/using_the_tool.rst

     p.draw()

-When running the above snippet in a Jupyter Notebook it will output the following image which illustrates the pipeline which has been designed:
+:numref:`generated_pipeline_diagram` demonstrates the output of the Jupyter Notebook when the above snippet was executed.
+Jupyter Notebook will illustrate the designed pipeline.

+.. _generated_pipeline_diagram:

 .. figure:: ../images/pipeline_diagram.png
    :width: 25%